PerformanC/CogLink/guides/en-US/main.md

 ## Why?

-Besides being slow and heavy, Lavalink is an easy option for playing youtube videos in Discord, since doing it manually would require a lot of work for people who don't already have a base, and it provides effects and a lot of other features that would be hard to implement manually.
+Besides being slow and heavy, Lavalink is an easy option for playing YouTube videos in Discord, since doing it manually would require a lot of work for people who don't already have a base, and it provides effects and a lot of other features that would be hard to implement manually.
 It also provides an easy way to play songs from other sources, like SoundCloud, Bandcamp, Twitch, Vimeo, Mixer, and more.

 ## How?